SAFE-Stack/docs/docs/faq-build.md

-Support for moving from development to production with SAFE applications is included "out of the box" when using e.g. [Azure](template-appservice.md) or [Docker](template-docker.md) deployment options.
-Nonetheless, this page explains the key differences that you should be aware of between running SAFE applications in development and production.
+This page explains the key differences that you should be aware of between running SAFE applications in development and production.

 ## Developing SAFE applications
 The SAFE template is geared up towards a streamlined development process.
 Firstly, it contains a [FAKE build script](template-fake.md) which you can use this to quickly download dependencies, as well as build and run both the client and server on your machine.